How to Leverage Predictive Uncertainty Estimates for Reducing Catastrophic Forgetting in Online Continual Learning: Experiments

-\textbf{Datasets.} To understand the change in the performance when using different uncertainty strategies, we employ CIFAR-10 \cite{krizhevsky2009learning}.
+To understand the change in the performance when using different uncertainty strategies, we employ two datasets commonly used in online-CL for image classification, CIFAR-10 and CIFAR-100 \citep{krizhevsky2009learning}.
 To configure the online-CIL setup, we randomly assign with different random seeds a set of classes to 5 tasks.
-Thus, for each random seed, the class assignment per task is different.
-In this way, we can identify the strategy providing greater flexibility and effectiveness irrespective of the composition of the tasks.
-Once the best strategy is identified, we evaluate our findings on class-imbalanced scenarios to assess the performance under more realistic conditions.
-First, we employ two artificially controlled imbalanced datasets, CIFAR10-LT and CIFAR100-LT \cite{cao2019learning}.
+Thus, each task $T_t$ has 2 (CIFAR-10) or 20 (CIFAR-100) classes designated.
+In the second part of our experiments, once the best strategy is identified, we evaluate our findings on class-imbalanced scenarios to assess the performance under more realistic conditions.
+First, we employ two artificially controlled imbalanced datasets, CIFAR10-LT and CIFAR100-LT \citep{cao2019learning}.
 As explained in Section \ref{sec:intro}, with this experiment we want to replicate a realistic scenario in which recent tasks contain less data than the older ones.
-For this, the most appropriate type of imbalance is the long-tailed (LT) one \cite{cui2019class} which follows an exponential decay to choose the sample size of each class.
+For this, the most appropriate type of imbalance is the long-tailed (LT) one \citep{cui2019class} which follows an exponential decay to choose the sample size of each class.
 Specifically, for both datasets, we decided to use an imbalance factor $\rho$ equal to $0.1$.
 This means that, if the largest class contains, e.g., $500$ data points, then the smallest one consists of $50$ instances.
-Finally, we decide to focus on biomedical image analysis using the microscopic peripheral blood cell images dataset (BloodCell) which consists of 8 classes annotated by expert clinical pathologists \cite{acevedo2020dataset, medmnistv2}.
+Finally, we decide to focus on biomedical image analysis using the microscopic peripheral blood cell images dataset (BloodCell) which consists of 8 classes annotated by expert clinical pathologists \citep{acevedo2020dataset, medmnistv2}.
 To reflect the intended realistic conditions, we assign 2 classes for each tasks by increasing size.
 In this way, older tasks have more data points than the most recent ones.

-\textbf{Experimental Settings.} The baseline for assessing the goodness of the proposed strategies will be Experience Replay (ER) \cite{chaudhry2019continual}.
-Our decision to use ER is based on the fact that, despite its simplicity, it is surprisingly competitive when compared with more sophisticated and newer approaches as shown in recently conducted empirical surveys \citep{soutif2023comprehensive}.
+This simulates a realistic scenario where most common subtypes are prevalent when collecting data for a ML-model and, over time, less common disease subtypes appear in the clinic and the model needs to be updated with the new incoming classes.
+We provide more details about the motivations behind the choice of this dataset in Appendix \ref{app:bloodcell}.